return42/sphkerneldoc/linux_src_doc/include/linux/pinctrl/pinconf-generic_h.rst

     this is the last enumerator for pin configurations, if you need to pass in custom configurations to the pin controller, use PIN_CONFIG_END+1 as the base offset.

+PIN_CONFIG_MAX
+    this is the maximum configuration value that can be presented using the packed format.

 ..
 This file was automatic generated / don't edit.